xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 .</figcaption>
 </figure>

-To create new model, people normally start from a _exist template shape_.
-Such as these bottles, they look different, but all of the left three are derived from the right most neutral shape.
+To create a new model, people normally start from a _exist template shape_.
+Such as these bottles, they look different, but all of the left three are derived from the rightmost neutral shape.
-That relates to human’s ability of abstracting structures, and infer new variance in the mean while.
+That relates to human’s ability to abstract structures, and infer new variance in the meanwhile.

 <figure>
     <img src="/research/14SymmEdit/eiffel.png">